 - Alternatives (or individuals) to be prioritized or ranked

 - Criteria by which the alternatives are evaluated and compared

 - Weights representing the relative importance of the criteria

 - Decision-makers and other stakeholders, whose preferences are to be represented

-Most decision-making applications involve the process represented below (at least implicitly).
-1000minds is especially useful at the “Model building” and “Challenging thinking” stages.(Reproduced from Belton & Stewart, 2002, Multiple Criteria Decision Analysis: An Integrated Approach.)
+Most decision-making applications involve, at least implicitly, the process represented in the flow diagram below.
+1000minds is especially useful at the “Model building” and “Challenging thinking” stages (see the diagram).(Reproduced from Belton & Stewart, 2002, Multiple Criteria Decision Analysis: An Integrated Approach.)